← Back to blog

 }

 We fail-open when Redis is unavailable.
-This feels counterintuitive, but here’s the reasoning:
+This feels counterintuitive, but:

-• Rate limiting is optimization, not authorization — unlike auth checks, rate limiting protects external APIs from us, not our users from unauthorized access
+• Rate limiting is optimization, not authorization — it protects external APIs from us, not our users from unauthorized access

-• External APIs have their own limits — if Redis fails and we over-call the LLM API, we’ll get 429s anyway
+• External APIs have their own limits — if we over-call, we’ll get 429s anyway

-• Jobs shouldn’t hang — with many Lambda containers, any Redis hiccup would instantly halt all processing
+• Jobs shouldn’t hang — Redis hiccups would instantly halt all processing

-When a worker hits a rate limit, it doesn’t just fail.
-It retries 3 times with backoff within the same Lambda execution.
-If still rate limited, it re-queues the job back to SQS with a delay:
+When a worker hits a rate limit, it retries 3 times with backoff within the same Lambda execution.
+If still rate limited, it re-queues the job to SQS with a delay:

 const delaySeconds = Math.min(